 Program overview

-Experience a day of connecting to Country through oral mapping, a unique geographical skill that has been handed down from generation to generation in many Indigenous cultures.
+Stage 3 students experience a day of connecting to Country through oral mapping, a unique geographical skill that has been handed down from generation to generation in many Indigenous cultures.
 As our world becomes more globalised, students need to understand connections both to the local and global environments.
 This excursion can stand alone to connect students to Country or be embedded in a unit of study comparing and contrasting local Aboriginal ways of being, knowing and doing with the ways of other Indigenous cultures in the Asia Pacific rim.

 Inquiry questions